artaktavi/UTest/README.md

 ## Running tests for UTest

-Clone UTest repository, create some folder for test build, for example`tmp/`.
+Clone UTest repository, create some folder inside for test build, for example `tmp/` or `build/`.

 Move to this folder and run `cmake -DBUILD_TESTS=ON ..` and `make` after that.
-Now to run tests just use `./tests`.
+Now tests are built and you just need to use `tests/tests` for tests execution.

 That's it!
 You have tested library for testing :)